 On average, listings lease in the $30's per square foot per year.
 The Downtown Fort Worth region is seeing a decline in rates.
 In the last 3 months, the median rate fell $6 per sqft per year.
 That's a 16% decrease in rent.

-Compared to the rest of the DFW Metroplex market, the Downtown Fort Worth submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the DFW Metroplex market, the Downtown Fort Worth submarket has higher rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 37 listings have been posted online, which means leases are probably going fast.
-You'll want to be prepared to make an offer immediately.
-About 19% of the office spaces in the Downtown Fort Worth are subleases, so you might be able to snag a great spot on a short term.
+In the last 90 days, 4 listings have come on the market, which means listings might be going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 25% of the available leases in the Downtown Fort Worth are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 3,030 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this market are around 19 floors.
-Most buildings in this region were built in 1974 and are Class B.
+Even though the median size is 8,480 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this region are approximately 3 floors.
+Most buildings in this region were built in 1975 and are Class A.

-This area is fairly equally mixed residential and commercial.
+This region is fairly equally mixed residential and commercial.
 Finance and insurance are the dominant industries in this area.
-Commute by bike is the most popular way to get to work amongst Downtown Fort Worth folk.
-Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.
+Commute by bike is the most popular way to get to work amongst Downtown Fort Worth residents.
+Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.